crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 information on this section of the CrateDB Console, refer to the :ref:`CrateDB Cloud Console overview <overview-org-regions>`.

-With this, you should be ready to use CrateDB Edge via K3S.
+With this, you should be ready to use CrateDB Cloud on Kubernetes via K3S.

 Custom TLS certificates
 -----------------------

-By default, CrateDB Edge will issue self-signed certificates for CrateDB instances running in your Edge region.
+By default, CrateDB Cloud on Kubernetes will issue self-signed certificates for CrateDB instances running in your Edge region.
 It is also possible to use "proper" TLS certificates if required.
-In the examples below, we will configure `letsencrypt`_ to issue certificates and use them with CrateDB Edge clusters.
+In the examples below, we will configure `letsencrypt`_ to issue certificates and use them with CrateDB Cloud on Kubernetes clusters.

 Create a ``ClusterIssuer``
 ''''''''''''''''''''''''''

-CrateDB Edge uses an industry standard app called `cert-manager`_ for managing TLS certificates.
+CrateDB Cloud on Kubernetes uses an industry standard app called `cert-manager`_ for managing TLS certificates.
 To issue valid certificates, you would need to follow the cert-manager `tutorial for letsencrypt via the DNS solver`_.
 CrateDB clusters are provisioned behind a Load Balancer, and as such the only way to solve